Helpful context:

 io_uring_queue_init(256, &ring, IORING_SETUP_SQPOLL);

-// Submit a read - no syscall if sqpoll is draining fast enough
+// Submit a read - no syscall if sqpoll is active and the kernel thread is spinning

 struct io_uring_sqe *sqe = io_uring_get_sqe(&ring);